daisondarlan/Heuristic-Driven-Evolutionary-UAV-Path-Planning/README.md

 - `problems/`
   Contains the benchmark environments used for the path-planning experiments.

-For more information about the benchmark environments and their generation, please refer to the companion repository:
+For more information about the benchmark environments and their generation, please refer to the repository:
 [UAV-Path-Planning-Benchmark](https://github.com/daisondarlan/UAV-Path-Planning-Benchmark)

 ## Getting Started